Lime Wash Application over Brick Walls

 see also Lady Carolina Technique Project for a distressed look.

 For a semi-transparent look (like on the bottom right hand corner of the photo below) use Transparent White.

 For a more covered look as the rest of the photo, use Whitewash for medium cover or Chalk for full opacity.

 If your bricks are highly absorbent or you want to control the transparency simply brush on some water before following with your first coat of paint.

-Choose the red plastic medium brush 4x14 or the smaller red brush for a rough brick surface.
+Choose the the smaller red brush for a rough brick surface.

 Ghosting on brick walls, application, maintenance and consumption

 For brick work, as for all masonry, it is best if no sealers are applied to them, particularly in connection with a fully permeable paint system, as is the case with lime wash paints.
 Through hygroscopic action moisture will be drawn through hairline cracks due to temperature and humidity differences between the outer surface and the inner core of the masonry.
 There the moisture will be drawn further and stored until full absorption is reached.
 When the surface reaches as certain temperature pressure similar to a pressure cooker will build up and sealers, as well as film forming paints will begin to blister and peel off.

 The right way to prevent ghosting is to apply a two coat rendering system and paint it with a non film forming paint, i.e. lime paint.
 Lime paint will not blister and peel off and will allow any moisture to freely evaporate, thus preventing the build up of increased / permanent humidity within the masonry structure.